Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 ---

 ### 9. Proxies
+> Often used by nefarious hackers to conceal their identity and obfuscate their location, these special intermediary servers boast many important real-life applications within the context of caching, access control, and censorship bypassing, amongst other things.

 #### 3 Key Terms
 - ***Forward Proxy***
 > A server that sits between a client and servers and acts on behalf of the client, typically used to mask he client's identity (IP Address).
 Note that forward proxies are often referred to as just proxies.